piet-de-leeuw/C-Sharp-Projects/README.md

 ### Qualify_For_Car_Insurance
 This is an app that checks if you qualify for a car insurance. ist uses boolean logic.

+### Get_Shipping_Quote
+This app calculates the schipping price for packages and decides if a package is to big.
+It use if else statements to do so.

 ### Math_Application
 This is a simple app using math operators.